OfficeDev/open-xml-docs/docs/working-with-handout-master-slides.md

 ## Open XML SDK 2.5 HandoutMaster Class
 The Open XML SDK 2.5**HandoutMaster** class represents the \<handoutMaster\> element defined in the Open XML File Format schema for PresentationML documents.
-Use the <span class="keyword">HandoutMaster</span> class to manipulate individual
+Use the **HandoutMaster** class to manipulate individual
 \<handoutMaster\> elements in a PresentationML document.

-Classes commonly associated with the <span class="keyword">HandoutMaster</span> class are shown in the following sections.
+Classes commonly associated with the **HandoutMaster** class are shown in the following sections.

 ### ColorMap Class